-In his spare time, Dr. Keuhn savors time traveling, hiking, and spending time with his wife who is also a veterinarian!
-At home, Dr. Keuhn is a pet parent to two cats, Moose and Swiss Miss, and two rabbits, CeCe and Sugar.
+In his spare time, Dr. Kuehn savors time traveling, hiking, and spending time with his wife who is also a veterinarian!
+At home, Dr. Kuehn is a pet parent to two cats, Parsnip and Maisie.

 Dr. Olivia Drutjons is an Associate Veterinarian at Levittown Animal Hospital and Farmingdale Dog and Cat Clinic .
 She received her Doctorate of Veterinary Medicine from Ross University School of Veterinary Medicine in 2020, and attended Louisiana State University School of Veterinary Medicine for her clinical training.
 She is certified in RECOVER Basic and Advanced Life Support, ASPCA Trap and Neuter Release, and Colony Care.
 Her areas of professional interest include dentistry and nutrition.
 As a child, Dr. Drutjons was inspired to work in the veterinary field after having a profound interest in animals and their well-being.
 Growing up, she learned to care for her family's numerous pets including geckos, hamsters, cats, and dogs.
 Dr. Drutjons says that veterinary medicine allows her to express her interest in the sciences while also combining her passion for animals into a career that could not be more rewarding.